ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 ### First boot license choice
 {: #first-boot-license-choice}

-When the installation is completed, the licensed program and software agreements must be accepted.
-1. Once installation is completed, the **Sign On** screen will be shown.
-Enter the `QSECOFR` user, press your keyboard TAB key to move to the next line, and then enter the password that is chosen previously.
-Press your keyboard ENTER key to log in.
-In rare occurrences if the password was reset during installation, use default password `QSECOFR` again and follow prompts to change your password again.
+When the installation is complete, the **System Sign-On** screen is presented.
+Follow the similar steps from [First boot change password](#first-boot-change-password) to change `QSECOFR` password.
+After the System sign-on is complete, accept the Licensed Program Software Agreements.

-2. Upon login, the screen will automatically change to the **Work with Software Agreements** screen.
+1. Following login, the screen will automatically change to the work with **Software Agreements** screen.
-3. On the **Work with Software Agreements** screen, click **PF12** at the bottom of the console window to show the descriptions for each license (for example Db2 Multisystem).
-4. On the **Work with Software Agreements** screen, for each licensed program enter `5` as the "Opt" to display the agreement to accept.
-Press your keyboard ENTER key to begin.
-5. The **Software Agreement** screen appears for each licensed program.
-Click **PF15** at the bottom of the console window to Accept All for this licensed program.
-The **Confirm Acceptance of Software Agreement** screen appears for each licensed program.
-Press your keyboard ENTER key to confirm acceptance.
-6. The **Work with Software Agreements** screen appears again, showing "More..." in the lower-right corner.
-Click **PF11** at the bottom of the console window to show the "Accept Status" that should appear as 'Yes'.
-Press your keyboard ENTER key, this forces a check of the agreements.
-7. The force check of the agreements shows the **Software Agreements Not Accepted** screen.
-Click **PF12** at the bottom of the console window to return to the **Work with Software Agreements** screen where the licensed program list has been updated.
-8. Repeat steps 14 to 17.
-There will be 4 repeats until all licensed program Software Agreements have been accepted.
+2. To accept the license agreements from the console, press **5=display** each license agreement and press ENTER.
+3. Use **F14** to accept each agreement.
+4. After all are accepted, press ENTER to continue to the IBM i main menu.
-9. When all licensed program Software Agreements in the list are completed, the **IBM i Main menu** screen is shown and `cloud-init` configuration of network and injection of license keys begin.
-The `cloud-init` configuration process is run after all, and can take up to 5 minutes.
+5. When the IBM i main menu is shown, the cloud-init configuration of the network and injection of the license keys begin.
+The cloud-init configuration process ran and can take up to 5 minutes.
+6. Confirm that the system has the [Minimum PTF levels for IBM i](/docs/power-iaas?topic=power-iaas-minimum-levels).

 ## Tips for working with the IBM i console